JaeYeopHan/1st-JBEE.io/content/__about/resume-en.md

 - Investment services based on LINE Messenger
 - Base on Vue.js (and vue ecosystem)
-- Participated in this project as a front-end engineer and Development Lead
+- Participated in this project as a front-end engineer and DL(Development Lead)
 - 18.10 ~ current

 ## [SmartAround Service](https://s.search.naver.com/p/around/search.naver)